 When you run a metadata discovery task, DLA automatically generates table names.
 The names of the tables that are stored in the directory for saving a schema must comply with the following rules:

-- By default, the name of the last-level directory is used as the table name for OSS data files.
+- The name of the last-level directory is automatically used as the table name for OSS data files.

 - The table name can contain only letters, digits, and underscores (_).

-- The table name can contain a maximum of 128 characters.
-If the number of characters in the table name exceeds 128, the task deletes the excess characters from the table name.
+- The table name must be 1 to 128 characters in length.
+If the number of characters in the table name exceeds 128, the task truncates the generated name.

 - If a duplicate table name is generated, the task appends a .MD5 extension to the table name.

 If a metadata discovery task discovers multiple files in an OSS directory, the task determines the root directory and subdirectories based on the structure of the OSS directory.
 The root directory is mapped to a DLA table and the subdirectories are mapped to the partitions in the table.The name of a DLA table is based on the name or name prefix of an OSS directory that is mapped to the DLA table.
 If the subdirectories at the same level in a directory have almost the same directory structure and file formats, the task creates a partitioned table.
 Partitions in the partitioned table are mapped to the subdirectories.
 Sample OSS directory structure: